mdavidson9/docs.balsamiq.com/content/google-drive/wireframes/drive-files.md

 - If they do not have Balsamiq Wireframes for Google Drive installed, they will be prompted to install it by selecting the "Open with" option from the Google Drive file viewer (see menu [above](../drive-files)).
 Double-clicking the file will also reveal the "Open with" option on top of the page.

-**Remember that viewing wireframes with Balsamiq Wireframes for Google Drive is free, it's only the saving functionality that expires after 30 days.
+**Remember that viewing wireframes and commenting with Balsamiq Wireframes for Google Drive is free, it’s only the editing functionality that require a valid subscription after the trial expires.
 So share away!**

 Alternatively, you can export your wireframes to PNG images or to an interactive PDF and use sharing in Google Drive to allow others to view them.
 See [Exporting Your Wireframes](../exporting/) for more information.